ktmeaton/NCBImeta/README.md

 ```
 src/NCBImeta_Join.py --database example/yersinia_pestis_db.sqlite --anchor BioSample --accessory "BioProject Assembly SRA Nucleotide" --final Master --unique "BioSampleAccession BioSampleAccessionSecondary BioSampleBioProjectAccession"
 ```
+The rows of the output "Master" table will be from the anchor table "BioSample", with additional columns added in from the accessory tables "BioProject", "Assembly", "SRA", and "Nucleotide".
+Unique accession numbers for BioSample (both primary and secondary) and BioProject allow this join to be unambiguous.

 ### Export the database to tab-separated text files by table.
 ```
 src/NCBImeta_Export.py --database example/yersinia_pestis_db.sqlite --outputdir example/
 ```
+Each table within the database will be exported to its own tab-separated .txt file in the specified output directory.

 ### Explore!
 1. Explore your database text files using a spreadsheet viewer (Microsoft Excel, Google Sheets, etc.)